 5. In the event that this Agreement enters into force on a date other than January 1, "year one" for purposes of Annex 2.1 and each Party's schedule to Annex 2.1 shall mean the period from the date of entry into force of this Agreement through the end of the calendar year, and the duty reductions in each Party's schedule to Annex 2.1 shall take effect on such date of entry into force.
-In such event, the term "January 1 of year one" for purposes of Annex 2.1 and each Party's schedule to Annex 2.1 shall mean the date of entry into force of this Agreement.
+In such event, the term "January 1 of year one" for purposes of Annex 2.1 and each Party's schedule to Annex 2.1 shall take effect.